-On 11 September, ICVA and PHAP will organize the fifth and final session in the learning stream on the humanitarian-development-peace nexus.
-After having explored how the three main types of actors in this nexus view the current processes and discussions, we will turn to the perspectives from the donor community.
-Join us for a discussion on how donors are approaching the issue:
+On 11 September, ICVA and PHAP organized the fifth and final session in the learning stream on the humanitarian-development-peace nexus.
+After having explored how the three main types of actors in this nexus view the current processes and discussions, it was discussed on how donors are approaching the issue.

-- How would they like to see humanitarian, development, and peace work coming together at all phases of the program cycle: including assessments, planning, prioritization, programming, and funding allocations?
+- How would donors like to see humanitarian, development, and peace work coming together in all phases of the programming cycle – including assessments, planning, prioritization, programming, and funding allocations?

-- How do they view the humanitarian principles, the SDGs, and UN reform in this context?
+- How do donors view the humanitarian principles, the SDGs, and UN reform in this context?

-- How are they considering to reform their own funding behaviors to enable the changes they would like to see?
+- How are donors considering to reform their own funding behaviors to enable the changes they would like to see?

 Target audience and event access